 Here we have the most basic Garmin Edge.
 It’s the essence of GPS cycling devices, distilled into a tiny unit barely bigger than the Garmin quarter-turn mount it sits on.
 It’s a no-frills bike computer that’ll accurately and reliably track your speed, distance and time.
 It lacks ANT+ and Bluetooth, so it won’t support heart rate monitors, power meters or cadence sensors.

-Surprisingly, it does include basic navigation via the ‘breadcrumb’ feature mentioned below for the Edge 25 — you have to upload a route onto the device via Garmin Connect, but it’s surprisingly good, in a minimalist, pared-down way.
-It also gets on-device alerts for upcoming Garmin Connect segments (though it won’t give you real-time feedback).
+Surprisingly, it does include basic navigation via the ‘breadcrumb’ feature mentioned below for the Edge 25.
+You have to upload a route onto the device via Garmin Connect, but it’s surprisingly good, in a minimalist, pared-down way.

 - Weight: 25g / 0.9oz